jwheelo1/ECEN4763Assignment3/structures/hashmap/README.md

 # Data Structures HashMap

 Hashmap is a data structure that maps a key to a value.
 It implements an associative array.
-This data structure is faster than arrays and linked list.
+This data structure is faster than arrays and linked lists.
 Most data types can be used for keys.

 ## Getting Started Steps